GSA/digitalgov.gov/content/posts/2015-03-18-improving-how-social-media-informs-leadership-and-public-initiatives.md

 url: /2015/03/18/improving-how-social-media-informs-leadership-and-public-initiatives/
 date: 2015-03-18 11:10:01 -0400
 title: Improving How Social Media Informs Leadership and Public Initiatives
-summary: '&nbsp; Like private sector organizations, U.S. public sector organizations have experienced shifts in how they use both the Internet and social media to interact with the public.
+summary: '  Like private sector organizations, U.S. public sector organizations have experienced shifts in how they use both the Internet and social media to interact with the public.
 The mid-1990s onwards saw an increase in the number of websites helping individual members of the public learn more about various public sector organizations and initiatives directly from'
 authors:
   - david-a-bray
   - corina-dubois